taosdata/taos-connector-jdbc/README.md

 ### Writing data via parameter binding

-TDengine's native JDBC connection implementation has significantly improved its support for data writing (INSERT) scenarios via bind interface with version 2.1.2.0 and later versions.
+TDengine's native JDBC connection implementation has significantly improved its support for data writing (INSERT) scenarios via bind interface.
 Writing data in this way avoids the resource consumption of SQL syntax parsing, resulting in significant write performance improvements in many cases.

 **Note**.

 - JDBC REST connections do not currently support bind interface
-- The following sample code is based on taos-jdbcdriver-2.0.36
+- The following sample code is based on taos-jdbcdriver-3.0.0
 - The setString method should be called for binary type data, and the setNString method should be called for nchar type data
 - both setString and setNString require the user to declare the width of the corresponding column in the size parameter of the table definition